annhal/test1/README.md

 ## Some notes
 - Use git status in abundance.
 - Are there temp files you don't want to track, add to gitignore

+# Version control - advanced materials
+- Branches are very useful, but you can only merge if you are certain it will work.
+Otherwise, your whole code breaks.
+- We try it out by forking the recipe book and adding branches.